skeoop/skeoop.github.io/git/intro-git.md

 1. Open a **command line window** where you can type commands:
     * MS Windows: its called a "command prompt" (cmd) or "bash shell".
     * Mac OSX: open a "terminal".
 Just type "term" in the search box.
-    * Linux: open a "terminal".
-Sometimes also called Xterm.
+    * Linux: open a "terminal" window.
-2. Change to the directory containing the project:
+2. Change to a directory containing your project, or create a new directory.
+Linux/MacOS: `cd directory`, Windows: `chdir directory`.
 ```shell
 cmd> cd workspace/myproject
 ```